open-telemetry/opentelemetry-specification/specification/trace/sdk_exporters/stdout.md

-[Span processor](../sdk.md#span-processor) to pair with the associated exporter (e.g., using the [`OTEL_TRACES_EXPORTER` environment variable](../../configuration/sdk-environment-variables.md#exporter-selection)), by default the standard output exporter MUST be paired with a [batching processor](../sdk.md#batching-processor).
+[Span processor](../sdk.md#span-processor) to pair with the associated exporter (e.g., using the [`OTEL_TRACES_EXPORTER` environment variable](../../configuration/sdk-environment-variables.md#exporter-selection)), by default the standard output exporter SHOULD be paired with a [simple processor](../sdk.md#simple-processor).